dxguard21/Administrator-Control-Panel/README.md

 6. You will need to now go and change the passcode which can be done under the user tab on your dashboard.

 7. Done.
-Enjoy your now fully working administration control panel.
+Enjoy your administration control panel.

 Your panel can be accessed like this: http://{your host name}/admin/